Careful planning is essential before virtualizing Exchange Server 2007. In this expert tip, you'll read why grouping

 Virtualizing Exchange 2007 mailbox servers

 Although it's easy to virtualize a mailbox server, doing so correctly is not as easy.
-Mailbox servers tend to be disk- and CPU-intensive, factors that must be considered
+Mailbox servers tend to be disk- and CPU-intensive, factors that must be considered when choosing a server roles to place on a virtualization host.
+For example, it's usually a bad idea to group multiple mailbox servers onto a single host server because it's resource-intensive.

 Some resources state that if you want to virtualize Exchange Server 2007, you should consider pairing mailbox servers and hub transport servers on the same host server.
 This is a good idea, but remember that hub transport servers use Jet databases for message queues.
 Depending on the volume of mail flowing through an organization and the arrangement of the virtual hard disks, the hub transport server and the mailbox server could compete for disk bandwidth.